Irrespective of what you do for a living, you’ll never be satisfied if you do it for monetary exchange.

-Whether it’s trading, writing, or simply working out at the gym, you’ll have a different aura on your face if you love your work.
-There’ll be a sense of enjoyment and enthusiasm within you that will reflect your whole personality.
+Whether it’s writing or simply working out at the gym, you’ll have a different aura on your face if you love your work.

 Any activity ranging from reading a book, bathing, or simply watering the plant, everything will become a form of meditation for you.